 This course is designed to introduce students to the origins of Western and Non-Western Civilizations through 1550 CE.
-Students will explore more deeply the concepts and techniques employed by historians with special emphasis on historical inquiry.
-Though an SOL Course, this course will also align closely with the AP World History: Modern curriculum and is meant to offer students an opportunity to explore many of the themes and topics that will be discussed in more depth in AP World History: Modern.
-Topics covered include the Origins of Man and Civilization, the Classical World, the Post-Classical World, and Regional Interactions in the late Medieval and Early Modern World.
+Students will explore the concepts and techniques employed by historians with special emphasis on historical inquiry.
+Topics covered include Human Origins and Early Civilizations, Prehistory to 1000 B.C., Classical Civilizations and Rise of Religious Traditions, 1000B.C. to 500 A.D., and Postclassical Civilizations, 300 to 1000 A.D., and Regional Interactions, 1000 to 1500 A.D..
 Stressed throughout the course are such critical thinking skills as analysis and interpretation.
 This course is a writing, reading, and research intensive course.
 Although not a prerequisite, this course is highly recommended for students wishing to take AP World History: Modern in the future, as well as for students who wish to more deeply explore the ancient, classical, and medieval worlds.